Radimir Čačić: 2000s

-In the 2000 parliamentary election, the HNS won more seats in the Croatian Parliament and participated in the six-party coalition that formed the government under Ivica Račan. Čačić was the only member of HNS in the government but was given the influential and suitable position of the Minister of Public Works, Reconstruction and Building which granted him access to many government sponsored projects.
+In the 2000 parliamentary election, the HNS won more seats in the Croatian Parliament and participated in the six-party coalition that formed the government under Ivica Račan. Čačić was the only member of HNS in the government but was given the influential and suitable position of the Minister of Public Works, Reconstruction and Building which granted him access to many government-sponsored projects.

-Radimir Čačić was instrumental in reviving the project to build the Zagreb–Split highway, arranging a more viable financing model – one that did not favour Bechtel Corporation so much as the contracts signed by the Croatian Democratic Union (HDZ) did, both before and after Čačić.
+Čačić was instrumental in reviving the project to build the Zagreb–Split highway, arranging a more viable financing model – one that did not favour Bechtel Corporation so much as the contracts signed by the Croatian Democratic Union (HDZ) did, both before and after Čačić.
 The ministry invited tenders in order to choose the construction companies which would build the new road, and this method proved successful in getting the building under way.
 When Čačić exited the office, the sections from Karlovac to Zadar were mostly completed and the rest were also partially built.

 Čačić also helped organize the public state-sponsored housing project for young families, the first such endeavour in modern-day Croatia.
 The buildings were later nicknamed Čačićevi stanovi (Čačić apartments) after him.

 After the 2003 parliamentary election, the HNS returned to the opposition but Čačić retained a seat in the Parliament.

 The new HDZ leadership organized a parliamentary investigation panel on Čačić's alleged misdeeds: he was accused of conflict of interest given how his old company Coning was also awarded contracts in building the Zagreb–Split highway.
 However, after the subsequent inquiry, Čačić was cleared of all charges.
 In December 2006, the HDZ parliamentary investigation panel again convened and changed its previous decision, saying Čačić was indeed in conflict of interest because of twelve contracts worth 132 million Croatian kunas signed with companies with a connection to Čačić, without this connection being properly registered according to relevant law.
-He in turn insisted that this was a meaningless distinction and that he was already disassociated from his old companies, and tried to get the decision reversed in court, but was rejected by a Zagreb court in 2007.
-He appealed the verdict and was ultimately rejected by the Constitutional Court of Croatia in 2010.
+He in turn insisted that this was a meaningless distinction and that he was already disassociated from his old companies, and tried to get the decision reversed in court, but his plea was rejected by a Zagreb court in 2007.
+His appeal against the verdict was ultimately rejected by the Constitutional Court of Croatia in 2010.

 In 2005 his party won the local elections in Varaždin County and Čačić became the prefect of the county on 9 June.
 He was replaced in June 2008, after two HNS deputies in the county council switched sides to the opposition.